-If solar panels are installed at your house it is your responsibility to maintain them.
+If solar panels are installed at your house in most instances it is your responsibility to maintain them.
+Please check this with your solicitor.

 Solar panels installed on communal roofs such as blocks of apartments will be the responsibility of the freeholder to maintain.